gatling/gatling/src/docs/content/reference/current/extensions/jenkins_plugin.md

 However, note that the Jenkins plugin relies on the report folder's naming convention *runname-rundate* (ex: mysimulation-201305132230).
 You must not change the report folder's name in order to get the Jenkins plugin to work.

-## Using Jenkins with Gatling FrontLine
+## Using Jenkins with Gatling Enterprise

-[Gatling FrontLine](https://gatling.io/gatling-frontline/) has a dedicated Jenkins plugin.
-This plugin can launch a FrontLine simulation and display live metrics.
-Please refer to Gatling FrontLine documentation for the installation of this plugin.
+[Gatling Enterprise](/enterprise/) has a dedicated Jenkins plugin.
+This plugin can launch a Gatling Enterprise simulation and display live metrics.
+Please refer to Gatling Enterprise documentation for the installation of this plugin.